 My figurative pieces are more likely to be created using fusing and machine applique and quilting.
 I use a tracing of my image and work flat on a table.
 If I am not fusing, then I pin and tape things in place until I am ready to sew by hand.

 I have been using fabric as my medium for 55 years!
 My first applique wall hangings were whimsical cartoons, more doodle than commentary.
-In 2022 there are some ideas that are best expressed using a cartoon style.
+There are still times when a cartoon says it best, even all these years later.

 Are you interested in my creative process and technique?
 My blog posts often discuss my inspirations and how things are constructed.